BLISS: A Lightweight Bilevel Influence Scoring Method for Data Selection in Language Model Pretraining: Experiments

 \subsection{Computational Cost}

 We follows the FLOPs estimation method in \citet{li2024datacomp} and report the total GPU FLOPs, including the pretraining, model warm-up, and data selection.
-Our main observation is: \textbf{without relying on any external pretrained models as required in MATES, BLISS achieves higher average downstream performance while consuming fewer FLOPs}.
-A detailed comparison of total FLOPs consumption is provided in Table \ref{tab:flops_comparison}.
+Our main observation is: without relying on any external pretrained models as required in MATES, BLISS achieves higher average downstream performance while consuming fewer FLOPs.
+A detailed comparison of total FLOPs consumption is provided in Table \ref{tab:flops_comparison}, and running time/memory comparison is presented in \cref{sec:runtime_memory}.

 With the same pretraining budget for LLM and an equivalent number of training tokens, BLISS is more efficient in data selection than MATES.
 The higher computational cost of MATES is due to its reliance on oracle data influence estimation, which involves computing the loss change after performing a one-step gradient descent update on an individual training sample.
 This process is highly time-consuming, because it requires per-sample gradient and cannot increase the batch size per GPU.
-In contrast, BLISS formulates data selection as a bilevel optimization problem, enabling the lightweight score model and proxy model to be trained to convergence within relatively few steps (3,000 per round).
+In contrast, BLISS formulates data selection as a bilevel optimization problem, enabling the lightweight score model and proxy model to be trained to convergence within relatively few steps, i.e., 3,000 per round (ablation study for bilevel steps is presented in \cref{sec:bilevel_step}).
 While BLISS introduces additional training steps for warming up the proxy and score models from scratch, this cost is negligible compared to the overall pretraining FLOPs.
+One limitation of BLISS is that the HVP computation in bilevel optimization incurs higher peak memory usage than MATES, as reported in \cref{tbl:time_mem}.
+This represents a memory-time trade-off: BLISS requires more peak memory, but its data-selection stage is substantially faster because it avoids per-sample one-step influence estimation on the target LLM.